nuclio/nuclio/README.md

 Browse to http://localhost:8070 and deploy one of the example functions, or write your own function.
 When run outside of an orchestration platform (for example, Kubernetes or Swarm), the playground will simply deploy to the local Docker daemon.

-For a complete step-by-step guide to using nuclio over Kubernetes, either with the playground UI or the nuclio command-line interface (`nuctl`), see [Getting Started with nuclio on Kubernetes](/docs/setup/k8s/getting-started-k8s.md) or [Getting Started with nuclio on Google Kubernetes Engine (GKE)](/docs/setup/gke/getting-started-gke.md).
+For a complete step-by-step guide to using nuclio over Kubernetes, either with the playground UI or the nuclio command-line interface (`nuctl`), see [Getting Started with nuclio on Kubernetes](/docs/setup/k8s/getting-started-k8s.md) or [Getting Started with nuclio on Google Kubernetes Engine (GKE)](/docs/setup/gke/getting-started-gke.md), or [Getting started with nuclio on Azure Container Services (AKS)](/docs/setup/aks/getting-started-aks.md).

 ## High-level architecture